-- 1. Individuals must receive information about the complaint resolution process from the provider upon intake into the HS-LTH Program, as well as sign an acknowledgement of the complaint resolution process. - 2.
-Providers who currently have a complaint resolution process may request to utilize it instead of, or in conjunction with, the process outlined in Procedures 3 6 below. - 3.
+- 1. Individuals must receive information about the complaint resolution process from the provider upon intake into the HS-SH Program, as well as sign an acknowledgement of the complaint resolution process. - 2.
+Providers who currently have a complaint resolution or grievance process may request to utilize it instead of, or in conjunction with, the process outlined in Procedures 3 6 below. - 3.
 Individuals are encouraged to first bring complaints or areas of concern directly to the provider as soon as possible.
-Individuals may also report concerns to the PHHS Housing Support Program (HSP) via email, telephone, or in-person contact. - A) Providers must respond to, or otherwise follow-up on, the complaint or area of concern, within 72 hours.
+Individuals may also report concerns to the PHHS Housing Support Program (HSP) via online report form, email, telephone, or in-person contact. - A) Providers must respond to, or otherwise follow-up on, the complaint or area of concern, within 72 hours.
 To follow up, providers: - 1) meet with the individual with the complaint; - 2) obtain more information regarding the complaint; - 3) discuss possible resolutions with the individual; - 4) agree on a plan for resolving same/similar complaints moving forward; and

-- 5) issue a Complaint Resolution Report (Appendix G) to the individual, detailing the nature of the complaint, date it was received, date of meeting with the individual, and identified resolution. - The individual and provider must sign the written response.
-If the individual refuses to sign, the provider writes "refused to sign" on the appropriate signature line and initials/dates the line. - 2) A copy of the complaint resolution must be retained in the provider's file keeping system. - B) All complaints must have an action plan identified within ten business days from the date the complaint was received. - 4.
-If an individual does not feel comfortable directly bringing the concern to the attention of the provider, they may notify the HSP Social Service Specialist (SSS).
-The SSS: - A) may re-direct the individual back to the provider to resolve the issue at the lowest level and follow Procedure 2.A above. - B) may interview the complainant and gather additional information from the provider following Procedure 2.A above. - 1) The SSS provides recommendations for action steps to the Homeless and Housing Program Specialist. - 2) The Homeless and Housing Program Specialist issues a recommendation to the complainant and/or provider as to possible action steps. - 5.
-If a provider has not followed-up on complaints received within the identified timeframe, the complainant may contact the SSS for follow-up and investigation as to why the provider did not respond.
-The SSS: - A) interviews the complainant and gathers additional information from the provider as noted in Procedure 2.A - B) issues a recommendation to the Homeless and Housing Program Specialist (HHPS) regarding the need for any compliance actions.
-The HHPS reviews compliance action recommendations and makes a determination as to the appropriate compliance action, if needed. - 6.
-After a Complaint Resolution Report is issued for a specific issue, any subsequent complaints from an individual(s) in the identified HS-LTH program must again bring the issue directly to the provider or as agreed upon in the previous Complaint Resolution Report.

-- A) If the individual(s) does not feel comfortable bringing the concern to the attention of the provider, they may notify the Homeless and Housing Program Specialist (HHPS).
-The HHPS: - 1) may re-direct the individual back to the provider to resolve the issue at the lowest level and follow Procedure 2.A above. - 2) may investigate the complaint and initiate a mediation session with the Provider, SSS, and individual with the complaint following Procedure 2.A above. - B) The HHPS authors the Complaint Resolution Report.
+- 5) issue a Complaint Resolution Report (Appendix G) to the individual, detailing the nature of the complaint, date it was received, date of meeting with the individual, and identified resolution. - a.
+The individual and provider must sign the written response.
+If the individual refuses to sign, the provider writes "refused to sign" on the appropriate signature line and initials/dates the line. - b.
+A copy of the complaint resolution must be retained in the provider's file keeping system. - B) All complaints must have an action plan identified within ten business days from the date the complaint was received. - 4.
+After a Complaint Resolution Report is issued for a specific concern, any subsequent complaints from an individual(s) in the identified HS-SH program must again bring the issue directly to the provider or as agreed upon in the previous Complaint Resolution Report. - A) If the individual(s) does not feel comfortable bringing the concern to the attention of the provider, they may notify the Homeless and Housing Program Specialist (HHPS).
+The HHPS: - may re-direct the individual back to the provider to resolve the issue at the lowest level and follow Procedure 3.A above. - may investigate the complaint and initiate a mediation session with the Provider and individual with the complaint following Procedure 3.A above. - B) The HHPS authors the Complaint Resolution Report.
 The individual, provider, and HHPS sign the report.
 Copies are issued to the provider and individual.
-The provider copy is retained in the provider's record keeping system. - C) The HHPS may implement a program improvement plan (see Section XI Compliance Actions) for lack of responsivity relating to complaints from people in their care. - 7.
-Individuals with complaints or concerns about their tenancy rights may also contact their regional Legal Aid office for consultation.
+The provider copy is retained in the provider's record keeping system. - C) The HHPS may implement a program improvement plan (see Section XI Compliance Actions) for lack of responsivity relating to complaints from people in their care. - 5.
+Individuals with complaints or concerns about their tenancy rights may also contact their regional Legal Aid office for consultation. - 6.
+Providers are prohibited from retaliating against a person served who reports a complaint internally or externally.
+Providers issuing a notice to vacate within enough proximity to the date of a Housing Support recipient's complaint that a reasonable person would consider it retaliatory may be subject to a compliance action (see Section IV Compliance and Quality Assurance).